-[Source: T-Mobile]
+Source: T-Mobile 41

-Examples of Consortia: mpass | 1
+Examples of Consortia mpass 1

 - Debit payment system initiated by Vodafone and Telefonica O2, later also Telekom (but not limited to customers of these providers)

 - SMS-based (initially)

-- 1. User visits online shop
+- 1. User visits online shop.

-- 2. User enters mobile phone number and mpass PIN
+- 2. User enters mobile phone number and mpass PIN.

-- 3. User receives SMS
+- 3. User receives SMS.

-- 4. Confirmation by replying to that SMS
+- 4. User confirms by replying to that SMS.

 - Security

-- 1. By mpass PIN and TAN for online purchase
+- 1. mpass PIN and TAN required for online purchase

-- 2. By possessing the mobile phone external NFC Chip for onstore payments
+- 2. Through ownership of mobile phone external NFC Chip for on-store payments

-Examples of Consortia: mpass | 2
+Examples of Consortia mpass |2

-- Connection to "bank account" with WireCard bank - Registration of customer information is required. - Every transaction needs to be authorized by WireCard bank. - Online payment using the computer or through the mpass mobile app - PIN and TAN required - TAN sent to mobile phone - In-store payment possible (Tap & pay): - Examples in Germany: Vapiano (Frankfurt), McDonalds (Frankfurt) - Payment through the external NFC sticker (chip) - PIN required for payments over 25 EUR - Customer-to-customer money transfers (in real-time) - Payment modes: - Prepaid cash: money preloaded on the mpass account - Direct debit: transfers from the customer's own (registered) bank account - Future integration of the NFC chip inside the phone planned
+- Connection to "bank account" with WireCard bank - Registration of customer information is required. - Every transaction needs to be authorized by WireCard bank. - Online payment using the computer or the mpass mobile app - PIN and TAN required (PIN for payments over 25 EUR) - TAN sent to mobile phone - In-store payment possible (Tap & pay): - Examples in Germany: Vapiano (Frankfurt), McDonalds (Frankfurt) - Payment through the external NFC sticker (chip) - C2C money transfers (in real-time) - Payment modes: - Prepaid cash: money preloaded on the mpass account - Direct debit: transfers from the customer's own (registered) bank account - Integration of the NFC chip inside the phone planned

-Examples of Consortia: Obopay | 1
+Examples of Consortia Obopay 1

-- Concept for Obopay occurred during a stay in the Democratic Republic of Congo in 2002 - ➤ Interesting phenomenon: People carry mobile phones even if they don't carry a wallet - > Combine the prevalence of mobile phones and the lack of much-needed financial services would be a great opportunity - Operating in the U.S., India, Kenya, Senegal - Nokia invested \$70 million into the start-up (March 2009)
+- Concept for Obopay occurred during a stay in the Democratic Republic of Congo in 2002 - Interesting phenomenon: People carry mobile phones even if they don't carry a wallet - Combining the prevalence of mobile phones and the lack of muchneeded financial services would be a great opportunity - Operating in the U.S., India, Kenya, Senegal - Nokia invested \$70 million into the start-up (March 2009)

-Examples of Consortia: Obopay | 2
+Examples of Consortia Obopay | 2

 - What can you do with Obopay?

 - Send, spend and receive money from mobile phone to mobile phone (P2P)

 - Obopay uses a prepaid model

 - 25 cent per transaction (sender pays)

 - No fees for receiving money

 - Preconditions:

 - Obopay account

 - Existing bank account (needed for registration)

 - Any kind of mobile phone

 - Transaction process is similar to PayPal mobile

 - But no additional authorization call, just the PIN

-- Money is send directly to recipients' mobile
+- Money is sent directly to recipients' mobile

 - Obopay system is called "social money".